torte71/tmteststuff/rebuilding.md

     - Press ENTER to confirm filename
     - Restart KlipperScreen:
       - Execute `sudo service KlipperScreen restart`
+  - Note for **Ubuntu Server** image:
+    - Opposed to Debian based images, the Ubuntu image comes with an additional XOrg config file `/etc/X11/xorg.conf.d/02-driver.conf`.\
+      It does not interfere with the above config, but it is cleaner to remove it to avoid duplicate configurations:\
+      `sudo rm /etc/X11/xorg.conf.d/02-driver.conf`

 - Set up numpy (required for input shaping)
   - Execute